sahilm8/stock_info_svc/README.md

 - Spring Dotenv
 - Lombok
 - Spring Test
-- MacOS DNS
+- MacOS DNS Resolver

 ## Endpoints

-Requests can be made for the following resources.
+Requests can be made to get the following resources.

 ### Resources